temporalio/proposals/nexus-and-alo/nexus-strawman.md

 For the sake of this proposal, we will only consider the case where Nexus is registered via `nexus` CLI.
 In the future we may evaluate and consider alternative methods of registering a Nexus Service Instance.
 Registering a Nexus Service Instance would be done with the following command structure:

-`nexus service register --service-name my-service --service-description "My service" --backend nexus-backend.example.com`
+`nexus service register --name my-service --description "My service" --backend nexus-backend.example.com`

 This would result in the following output being displayed